U.S. Debt Default Clock

 Interest Payments vs. New Debt

-Gross federal interest payments should not exceed 70% of new debt issuance.
+Gross federal interest payments should not exceed 70% of new debt issuance on a sustained basis.

 Public Debt vs. Gross Debt

-Debt held by the public should not exceed 80% of the gross debt.
+Debt held by the public should not exceed 80% of gross debt.

 Foreign-Held Debt

-Debt held by foreigners should not exceed 50% of public debt.
+Debt held by foreigners should not exceed 50% of debt held by the public.

 Short-Term Debt Obligations

-Short-term maturities and floating rate obligations should decline from 2018 levels.
+Short-term maturities and floating-rate obligations should decline materially from the 2018 level.

 Federal Revenues vs. GDP

-Federal revenues should be below 17.5% of GDP.
+Federal revenues should meet or exceed 17.5% of GDP.

 Real Economic Growth